-Just over 35 years and countless brain cells ago, Ozzy Osbourne and his pals recorded the rock classic, “Crazy Train.”
+Just over 35 years and countless brain cells ago, Ozzy Osbourne and his pals recorded the rock and roll classic, “Crazy Train.”

-Those lyrics, so simple and remarkably easy to understand, resonate for me as I see the world around us seemingly spinning out of control.
+Those lyrics, so simple and strangely easy to understand, resonate for me as I see the world around us seemingly spinning out of control.

 Crazy, but that's how it goes Millions of people living as foes Maybe it's not too late To learn how to love and forget how to hate Mental wounds not healing Life's a bitter shame I'm going off the rails on a crazy train I'm going off the rails on a crazy train